 #7 Speak Now

 2010’s Speak Now is notable as the album that Swift wrote alone, without any collaborators.
-Speak Now is a fan favourite on account of personal songs like ‘Dear John’ and ‘Back to December’, but it’s also in need of an editor as its fourteen songs stretch out to nearly 70 minutes.
+Speak Now is a fan favourite on account of personal songs like ‘Dear John’ and ‘Back to December’.
+It’s also in need of an editor as its fourteen songs stretch out to nearly 70 minutes.
 There’s plenty of strong material within the long running time, like the punchy ‘Mine’ and the pretty balladry of ‘Enchanted’.

 Fearless is my favourite record from Swift’s early years.
-Stylistically it’s wider-reaching than her debut, from upbeat material like the Olympic anthem ‘Change’ and the joyous ‘Love Story’ to gentle acoustic ruminations like ‘Fifteen’ and ‘Best Day’.
-My favourite is the tuneful melodrama of ‘Breathe’, a string-laden ballad with Swift bidding farewell to a band-mate.
-If your back-catalogue is strong enough to push Fearless into the bottom half, you’re a very good recording artist.
+It’s wider-reaching than her debut, from upbeat material like the Olympic anthem ‘Change’ and the joyous ‘Love Story’ to gentle acoustic ruminations like ‘Fifteen’ and ‘Best Day’.
+My favourite is the tuneful melodrama of ‘Breathe’, a string-laden ballad with Swift bidding farewell to a bandmate.
+If your back catalogue is strong enough to push Fearless into the bottom half, you’re a very good recording artist.
 Fearless was re-recorded by Swift in 2021 as Fearless (Taylor’s Version) – an expanded edition with 26 tracks and cameos from Maren Morris and Keith Urban.

 Swift’s second surprise album of 2020 isn’t quite as strong as her first, but it’s a very good record mere months after Folklore.
 As on Folklore, The National’s Aaron Dessner is her main collaborator, while HAIM and Bon Iver contribute guest vocals.
 Swift’s storytelling has never been better; these tales of adult disillusion recall Bruce Springsteen’s The River on songs like ”tis The Damn Season’ and ‘Coney Island’.